4Q-s-r-o/call_log/README.md

 ## Todo

-- [x] query call log using most common fields, using AND as logical gate
+- [x] query call log using most common fields, using AND as a logical gate
 - [ ] query call log with full power of native API

 ## Contribution and Support